 Pre-travel vaccinations for Greece

 It is suggested that expats who are going to Evrotas, a small, mostly agricultural area in Laconia to the south, take precautions against malaria.
 Those travelling to Greece between November and April should get an influenza vaccine.
-Some governments also suggest getting vaccinated for Hepatitis A and B, diphtheria and tetanus if this hasn’t been done for a few years.
+Some governments also suggest getting vaccinated for Hepatitis A and B, diphtheria and tetanus.

 - 166 - The ambulance service in Greece, known as the EKAV

-- 112 - As with other countries in the EU, the general emergency number in Greece
+- 112 - The general emergency number in Greece